 Did you know that about 83 percent of all client prospects searching for an attorney online check out reviews on Yelp, Avvo, and similar platforms as a first step?

-In addition, more than two-thirds of clients are willing to travel farther to reach an attorney that has a solid online reputation with excellent reviews and ratings, instead of visiting a lawyer closer to their home and more convenient to reach, but who has a poor online reputation.
+In addition, more than two-thirds of clients are willing to travel farther to reach an attorney that has a solid online brand reputation with excellent reviews and ratings, instead of visiting a lawyer closer to their home and more convenient to reach, but who has a poor online personal reputation.

 The average person makes decisions based solely on what populates the top positions of the search engine results pages (SERPs), and most often never continues beyond the first 5 results.
 If a tax attorney’s profile shows up in Google’s “local map pack” or Google Maps when a user searches for “tax attorney near me” and they’ve received dozens of positive Google reviews, chances are that they’ve just won a new client.What happens, if your business cannot be found anywhere online, or even worse, if your profile or profiles have accumulated too many negative reviews over the years?
 In addition, when a prospective client searches online for an attorney’s name, the results appear on the first page are the first, and perhaps only, impression that prospect has of the quality, responsiveness, and reputation of that attorney.
 And as we know, first impressions matter most.